-Always make sure you keep your belongings close to you - we recommend a day pack and a money belt, and keep a copy of your passport in money belt.
-Only carry your passport during the program for specific situations for example, changing money, purchasing transportation tickets.
+Always make sure you keep your belongings close to you - we recommend a day pack and a money belt, and keep your passport in your money belt.

 A great tip to keep your valuables secure is to bring along a luggage lock and keep your valuables in your LARGEST and heaviest bag when you leave your room.
 It is much harder to walk off with a large bag than a smaller one.